 Lastly, with LaLaKyi care has been taken to ensure that the service can expand is it grows.
-On the customer side, this will involve international expansion to overseas Myanmar communities which are particularly notable in Singapore and Thailand (our blog post How to Succeed Using OTT TV Services to Reach Diaspora Populations provides additional information on this sort of strategy).
+On the customer side, this will involve international expansion to overseas Myanmar communities which are particularly notable in Singapore and Thailand (our blog post about diaspora populations provides additional information on this sort of strategy).
 And, as already mentioned, there are also plans for the service to roll out via set-top boxes and Connected TV.

 Perhaps key to the project’s long term success though will be its implementation of TV Business Analytics.
 This will provide Global with deep-level insight into viewing behaviors and content performance, as well as opening up the powerful prospect of Addressable TV in the future.
 This is becoming a steadily more important source of revenue in regions with established OTT services, and we expect it to be an increasingly commonplace part of now and future multiscreen OTT rollouts.

 Designing OTT Services for the APAC Region